Frequently Asked Questions: About the count

 I don’t have a backyard, can I still take part?

 Yes, of course!
-There is no defined ‘backyard’.
-You could count in your actual backyard, local park, school yard or other favourite outdoor space.
-Your backyard might be along the coast, in the middle of the desert, in a national park or on a farm.
+You could count in your backyard, front yard, courtyard, local park, school yard or other favourite outdoor space.
+Your location might be along the coast, in the middle of the desert, in a national park or on a farm.
 You can literally count birds anywhere – as long as you are in Australia.
-Consider your ‘backyard’ as any place you feel at home and you can see birds.
+Consider your location as any place you feel at home and you can see birds.

 Why do I need to count birds for 20-minutes?